mongodb/docs/source/includes/troubleshooting-getting-started.rst

 Authentication Errors
 ~~~~~~~~~~~~~~~~~~~~~

-If your MongoDB instances run with authentication enabled, ensure MMS has these
+If your MongoDB instances run with authentication enabled, ensure |mms| has these
 credentials.
 For new hosts, click the :guilabel:`Add Host` button on the
 :guilabel:`Deployment` page then specify credentials for every host with
 authentication enabled.
 For hosts already listed in MMS, click the